MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ### Result Page

 <ul>
-    <li>The Result Page is where the users scores are displayed when they have completed the quiz.</li>
+    <li>The Result Page is where the user's scores are displayed when they have completed the quiz.</li>
     <li> The main purpose of this section is to display the score the user earned and also to give them the option of restarting the quiz or quiting it altogether and returning to the start screen.</li>
     </ul>
     <p> User Stories covered : 3, 4</p>